ebzzry/ebzzry.github.io/src/en/edu-generative-ai.md

 Most of what is being taught in school is a tiny subset of what is functional and usable outside.
 This, then, creates the illusion of competence and talent.
 And of course, educators couldn’t care less about it.

-Then we have cybersecurity instructors, who call themselves as experts, who does not even know how software works.
-What we have are script kiddies who rely on tools and services to fake technical competence.
-These wannabes don’t even know what bit shifting is.

 As long as you’re not implementing it, you don’t understand it.
 If you’re not part of the solution, you’re part of the problem.